Jahenr/CheatSheets/Git_CheatSheet.md

 	#Add files that are new, updated etc
 		git add <filenames>
-			Tip: git add . adds all files in the current directory.
-			Tip: git add fil* adds all files starting with "fil" in the current directory.
+			git add . #Adds all files in the current directory. git add -A #Stage all (new, modified, deleted) files. git add -u #Stage modified and deleted files only. git add --ignore-removal . #Stage new and modified files only. git add fil* #Adds all files starting with "fil" in the current directory.

 	#Add patches of a file
 		git add <filename> -p  #this command adds a specific file